 The Duo Dishes is a Southern California blog that experiments with blending family tradition, regional fare, and new ethnic flavors.

 It’s written and managed by freelance culinary consultant and writer Chrystal Baker, who covers recipes, restaurants, and food events.

 How Baker and friend/blog partner Amir came up with the name ‘The Duo Dishes’: “We figured that we’re two folks who like all things about food — talking about it, learning about it, teaching others about it and, of course, cooking it.
 We dish up food and dish about food, hence The Duo Dishes.”

 P.S.
 Ever wonder how we come up with ideas for our blog profiles?
 Our handy list of industries and subjects on PR Newswire for Journalists stays top of mind.
 If you’re a blogger or journalist looking for food and beverage or restaurant news, let us know.
 We’re happy to customize that feed for you on PR Newswire for Journalists.

-Christine Cube is a media relations manager with PR Newswire and freelance writer.
+Christine Cube is a former media relations manager with PR Newswire and freelance writer.
 She woke up early to hit the farmer’s market for the cinnamon rolls.
 THE cinnamon rolls.
 Follow her @cpcube.